The best hotels in Chengdu

 Also: don't book anything that describes its view as 'city panorama' without checking photos carefully.
 Chengdu has heavy haze from October to February and some 'view rooms' look directly into office towers.
 Ask for a courtyard-facing room at Temple House, or request upper floors at Hilton Chengdu for actual sky views.

-Chengdu's best neighborhoods
+Chengdu's best hotel regions

 Jinjiang District is where most visitors should base themselves.
 It's walkable, full of great food, and puts you 10 minutes from Tianfu Square on foot.
 High-Tech Zone is fine for business trips but a cab ride from everything worth seeing.